EqualExperts/you-build-it-you-run-it-playbook/what-is-ops-run-it/service-reliability.md

 * Infrastructure definitions
 * Monitoring dashboards

-For governance, the senior operations manager is accountable for all aspects of digital service reliability.
+For governance, the Head of Operations is accountable for all aspects of digital service reliability.
 The operations bridge and application support teams share responsibility for availability protection, and availability restoration.

 ## Availability protection in Ops Run It